beta-j/TryHackMe-Rooms/--IN_PROGRESS-- Snowy ARMageddon.md

               </div>
 ```

-Well what to do next - we can send data to the server for processing but we don't seem to have the proper username and password that we need to use.
-What followed here was a lot of trial and error and going round in circles until I decided to try some NoSQLi techniques - I used the following as a great refernce to get started: https://book.hacktricks.xyz/pentesting-web/nosql-injection
+Well... what do I try next?
+I can send data to the server for processing but I don't seem to have the proper username and password that I need to use.
+What followed here was a lot of trial and error and going round in circles until I decided to try some NoSQLi techniques.
+I used the following as a great refernce to get started: https://book.hacktricks.xyz/pentesting-web/nosql-injection

 The following `curl` command effictively matches to the first user in the database that has a non-null username and password: